Premiership of Gordon Brown

-Gordon Brown's tenure as Prime Minister of the United Kingdom began on 27 June 2007 when he accepted an invitation of Queen Elizabeth II to form a government, succeeding Tony Blair, and ended on 11 May 2010 upon his resignation.
+Gordon Brown's tenure as Prime Minister of the United Kingdom began on 27 June 2007 when he accepted an invitation from Queen Elizabeth II to form a government, succeeding Tony Blair, and ended on 11 May 2010 upon his resignation.
 As prime minister, Brown also served simultaneously as First Lord of the Treasury, Minister for the Civil Service, and Leader of the Labour Party.
 He and Blair both extensively used the New Labour branding while in office, though Brown's style of government differed from that of his predecessor.
 Brown rescinded some of the policies which had been introduced or were planned by Blair's administrations.
 He remained committed to close ties with the United States and to the war in Iraq, although he established an inquiry into the reasons for Britain's participation in the conflict.
 He proposed a "government of all the talents" which would involve co-opting leading personalities from industry and professional occupations into government positions.
 Brown also appointed Jacqui Smith as the UK's first female home secretary, while Brown's former position as Chancellor of the Exchequer was taken over by Alistair Darling.

 Brown's government introduced monetary and fiscal policies to help keep the banks afloat during the 2008 financial crisis, and as a result the United Kingdom's national debt increased dramatically.
 The Government took majority shareholdings in Northern Rock and Royal Bank of Scotland, both of which experienced financial difficulties.
 Large amounts of money were injected into several other banks, including newly merged HBOS-Lloyds TSB, which received £17 billion.
 Domestic policies focusing on education, employment and health were introduced by the administration.
 The Labour Party was persuaded to give Gurkhas settlement rights in Britain by the campaign of actress Joanna Lumley and attracted criticism for its handling of the Scottish Government's release of Abdelbaset al-Megrahi—the only person to have been convicted over the 1988 Lockerbie bombing.